 This article was published in Australian Dictionary of Biography, Volume 2, (MUP), 1967

-Sir Charles Nicholson (1808-1903), statesman, landowner, businessman, connoisseur, scholar and physician, was born on 23 November 1808 in Cockermouth, Cumberland, England, the only son of Charles Nicholson, merchant, and of Barbara Ascough, the daughter of a wealthy London merchant.
-Nicholson's mother died when he was 3 and his father a few years later, and he was brought up by a maiden aunt in Yorkshire.
-After private education by tutors, he went to the University of Edinburgh to study medicine.
+Sir Charles Nicholson (1808-1903), statesman, landowner, businessman, connoisseur, scholar and physician, was born on 23 November 1808, in Iburndale near Whitby in Yorkshire, illegitimate son of Barbara Ascough, the daughter of a labourer, and an unknown father.
+He was christened Isaac Ascough on 1 December.
+Isaac’s mother died when he was five, and he was brought up by his uncle William Ascough and aunt Mary Clink (née Ascough) in Yorkshire.
+After attending school in York, he went to the University of Edinburgh to study medicine, by which time he was known as Charles Nicholson.
 Having obtained his medical degree with distinction, being second in his year, he became an extraordinary member of the Hunterian Medical Society of Edinburgh.
 Nicholson graduated as doctor of medicine in 1833, after submitting a thesis in Latin on asphyxiation, its causes and treatment.

-Later that year he sailed for Sydney with his aunt, Miss Ascough, and his cousin, James Ascough, to join his uncle, Captain James Ascough, a wealthy trader and shipowner, who had extensive landed property on the Hawkesbury River and the upper Hunter.
+Later that year he sailed for Sydney, where his uncle William, a wealthy trader and shipowner, had extensive landed property on the Hawkesbury River and the upper Hunter.
 Nicholson inherited most of his uncle's property on Ascough's death by drowning, and this was the foundation of his considerable fortune.
 For a few years after arrival he practised as a physician, gaining a local reputation in and around Sydney as a skilful obstetrician, but by 1840 he was devoting his attention to business affairs, buying land and stock and forming sheep stations.
 In the 1840s he also took an interest in establishing shipping and railway companies, and by 1850 he owned a fine estate and mansion at Luddenham, near Sydney, as well as the residence, Tarmons, at Potts Point, which he bought from Sir Maurice O'Connell.
 In 1836 he was prominent among the founders of the Australian Gaslight Co., in 1842 he was active in the movement to encourage immigration from India and throughout the 1840s he was a member of the Medical Board.
 By the early 1850s he was a trustee of both the savings bank and the Australian Museum.

 In 1843 he was elected a member of the new part-elective Legislative Council as a representative for Port Phillip, and was soon recognized as one of the ablest speakers and men of business in the House.
 He was elected Speaker in 1846, and was twice re-elected to this office, holding it until the introduction of responsible government in 1856.
 Nicholson's ability to make friends among men of all political opinions, and his tact and moderation fitted him admirably for the Speakership, and often he was able to reconcile the discordant factions in the council.
 Generally in the 1840s he tended to align himself with the group headed by William Charles Wentworth, and with the conservatives who looked to James Macarthur as their leader.
 In the usury question of 1843-44 and the land questions of the later 1840s he supported the policies of the Wentworth group.
 In 1855 he was appointed to the interim Executive Council which governed until the first administration under responsible government took over.